 Using Software To Avoid Mistakes & Delays

-I have used Drafting Libraries for all of my uncontested divorces.
+In the past II have used Drafting Libraries for all of my uncontested divorces.
 This software uses a series of questions, much like Turbotax, to guide you, and it automatically checks the papers to detect any obvious mistakes that would otherwise result in your papers being rejected.
 Drafting Libraries is also updated to reflect changes in the law and changes in the required forms (except for extremely recent changes that have not yet entered into the software).

 If you have a friend or family member who is an attorney and has the software, if you do not want to ask them to do the divorce for you pro bono, they could let you use the software.
 There may also be other software out there that is cheaper or even free that can do the job, but since I had already bought DL, I never had to look into that.